ym/node-ipip/README.en.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Use make to run unit test.

 ## Release History

+### r2 Redesign API

+Redesign interface

 ### r1 Initial Version